 The linguistic diversity of Kazakhstan is not only a cultural feature, but also a source of strength and opportunity for Kazakhstan.
 The rich linguistic landscape enriches Kazakhstan's cultural heritage and reflects its unique position in the world.
 Kazakhstan is actively striving to preserve this diversity and use it for future development.
-In Kazakhstan, schools with the Kazakh language of instruction predominate - 3843 and Russian - 1508 (without special correctional schools and schools at secondary and higher educational institutions).
+In Kazakhstan, schools with the Kazakh language of instruction predominate -3843 and Russian - 1508 (without special correctional schools and schools at secondary and higher educational institutions).
 Compared to the last academic year, the number of schools in which instruction is conducted only in the Kazakh language increased by 15 schools (0.4%).
 Also, education is conducted in Uzbek - 58 schools, Uyghur - 14 schools, English - 8 schools and Tajik - 2 schools.
 In addition, in 2,163 schools, education is conducted in two or more languages.
-Before the introduction of the updated content of secondary education, in schools with the Russian language of instruction, Russian began to be studied from the 3rd grade, and in schools with the Russian language of instruction, Kazakh was studied from the 1st grade.
-In rural and general education schools, English from the first grade.
+Before the introduction of the updated content of secondary education, in schools with the Kazakh language of instruction, Russian began to be studied from the 3rd grade, and in schools with the Russian language of instruction, Kazakh was studied from the 1st grade.
+In rural and general education schools, English was taught from the fifth grade, although many lyceums and gymnasiums already practiced teaching English from the first grade.
 With the introduction of updated content of secondary education in 2017, English and Russian languages were introduced in schools from the first grade.